 The following sections describe each general category and provide detailed subsets within each main category.
 Detailed information about each item is found in the referenced MIB file for each item.
-The MIB files are on the Compaq Insight Management MIBs diskette.
+The MIB files are in the \MIBS directory in the Systems Management Toolkit on the Compaq Management CD.

 These items are provided to enable you to construct queries which will provide specific details in monitoring your systems.
-Compaq has included files on the Compaq Insight Management MIBs diskette for HP OpenView and IBM NetView for AIX which implement queries based upon these items.
+Compaq has included files in the Compaq Systems Management Toolkit for HP OpenView and IBM NetView for AIX which implement queries based upon these items.
 Refer to Chapter 6 for instructions on how to integrate the query files into HP OpenView.
 Refer to Chapter 4 for instructions on how to integrate the query files into IBM NetView for AIX.